 Manchester United shade the rivalry in terms of trophies.
 But it’s close.
-Indeed, if you count second division titles it is down to 67-64 in United’s favour.
 Who knows how different the story would have been had Ferguson stayed on even longer, or perhaps if Graeme Souness never pitched up in the Anfield dugout.

 Now it’s up to Jurgen Klopp and Jose Mourinho to try and write the next major chapter in each club’s history books.

 Words: Gary Stringer | Main image design credit: Colin Illingworth